decant09/learn-the-lingo-quiz/README.md

 - An "Uncaught ReferenceError: questionsArray is not defined" message was logging in the console on the home page and on the quiz over page.
 This was because the questionsArray is located in the questions.js file, which is not linked on these two pages.
 So when the startQuiz function was being called, it then couldn't find the questionsArray.
 I resolved this by adding a "typeof" line of code.
 This instructs the startQuiz funtion to run if the questionsArray is not undefined, that is, if it is defined, then run.
+- The answer containers, once selected, would shrink a little and cause the whole page contents to shift.
+This was due to there not being a solid border applied to the correct and incorrect class styling.
+I applied a border of 0.25rem solid and this resolved the issue.

 ## Deployment & Local Development
 ### Deployment